A warm welcome from the Headteacher,

 We aim to be a self-improving school, in which all members of our community can say we provide our children with an outstanding education that fulfils their potential.’

 Welcome to Bishopshalt School website.
 Bishopshalt is a mixed 11-18 Academy in Hillingdon, West London and we are committed to individual excellence, ensuring that all students fulfil their potential.
 We believe profoundly that we provide real care for the students at our school and they know that we expect them to care for each other.
 The school is a very supportive environment; we give students the skills and confidence to be successful and to make a real contribution to their community.
 We promote traditional values including being kind to others, respecting them and working hard.
 We are proud of the very positive relationships that exist in the school and that it is a very happy community.
-National progress measures show that we have been significantly above national averages for 4 consecutive years at A level and we are currently in the top 24% at GCSE.
+National progress measures show that regularly we have been above national averages over the last 8 years at A level and at GCSE; our results compare very well with national and local outcomes.
 Our Vision Statement (below) emphasises that we aim to offer an outstanding education to all, but also that we are striving to build on the strong foundations that we have, we always aim to improve.

 We aim to be a self-improving school, in which all members of our community can say we provide our children with an outstanding education that fulfils their potential.